Maximum Likelihood Estimation (MLE)

 This simple example already shows the full MLE logic:

-specify a density \(\rightarrow\) write the log-likelihood \(\rightarrow\) compute the score \(\rightarrow\) solve the FOC.
+specify a density \(\rightarrow\) write the log-likelihood \(\rightarrow\) compute the score \(\rightarrow\) solve the FOC \(\rightarrow\) read precision from the curvature.

 Example 2: The Normal Linear Regression Model